mconiaris/michaelconiaris_november_2019/RESOURCES.md

 ## TODO
 - Why is Bootstrap not loading on Heroku?
+- Check Heroku console to see if configuration is the same?

 - Figure out where to place custom css files and why. https://gorails.com/forum/install-bootstrap-with-webpack-with-rails-6-beta